macfusion-ng/macfusion2/README.md

 Remember that depending on the operating system you are using you will have to install any of the following dependencies:

+- X11, OSX 10.8 needs a manual installation of [XQuartz][]; it is very likely that you already have this installed in your computer if you are using 10.7 or lower.
 - For Mac OS X 10.6, you will need [MacFUSE][].
 - For Mac OS X 10.7 and greater, you need [Fuse for OSX][], note that **you will need to check** the *"install MacFUSE compatibility layer"* option during the installation process, otherwise some parts of the software will be broken.